thomasbrueggemann/cpp-servertiming/README.md

 # Server-Timing
-Generate Server-Timing headers interactively in modern C++
+Generate Server-Timing headers interactively in modern C++11

 Inpired by: